-In order to develop metrics for measuring success in achieving information management strategic objectives, the following steps must be taken:
+In order to develop metrics for measuring success in achieving information management objectives, the following steps must be taken:

 Identify the IM objective

-Define the metric for measuring success in achieving the IM strategic objective;
+Define the metric for measuring success in achieving the IM objective;

 Develop a plan for how to measure progress toward achieving the metric.

-For example, if an organization is attempting to achieve an information management strategic objective of “increasing customer satisfaction” by improving customer service, in order for the organization to achieve this goal, it would need to assign a focus to customer service that is aligned with the organization’s IM strategic objective.
+For example, if an organization is attempting to achieve an information management objective of “increasing customer satisfaction” by improving customer service, in order for the organization to achieve this goal, it would need to assign a focus to customer service that is aligned with the organization’s IM objective.
 The focus could be “increase customer satisfaction” which will direct the company in how it handles customer service internally through its policies, procedures, and training.

 Some of the ways that companies are measuring their progress are:

 - The number and types of initiatives in the company’s IM process (for example, e-discovery).

 - The percentage of information being managed by internal staff.

 - The amount of information that has been migrated to the cloud.